webdriverio/webdriverio/CODE_OF_CONDUCT.md

 ### Project Spaces

-For reporting issues in spaces related to WebdriverIO please use the email `christian@saucelabs.com`.
+For reporting issues in spaces related to WebdriverIO please contact any of the members of the [Technical Steering Committee (TSC)](/AUTHORS.md).
 WebdriverIO handles CoC issues related to the spaces that it maintains.
 Projects maintainers commit to:

 - maintain the confidentiality with regard to the reporter of an incident
 - to participate in the path for escalation as outlined in the section on Escalation when required.